Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Conclusion

 \section{Conclusion}

 Accurate uncertainty quantification is important to increase the reliability of deep learning models in real-world applications that require uncertainty to be addressed.
 In this work, we focus on methods that generate prediction intervals using conventional deep neural networks for regression tasks.
-As such, we presented a method that uses two DNNs: one that specializes in generating accurate target estimations and another that has two outputs and is trained using a novel loss function designed to generate accurate and narrow PIs.
+As such, we presented a method that uses two companion NNs: one that specializes in generating accurate target estimations and another that has two outputs and is trained using a novel loss function designed to generate accurate and narrow PIs.

 We tested our method, DualAQD, with a challenging synthetic dataset and seven benchmark datasets using feedforward neural networks.
-We also experimented with a real-world dataset for crop yield prediction using convolutional neural networks.
-Therefore, we conclude that, by using our loss function $Loss_{DualAQD}$, we are able to produce better distributed PIs with probability coverage of at least 95\% and better width in comparison to QD+, QD-Ens, and MC-Dropout-PI.
+We also experimented with a real-world application of 2D regression using spatially correlated data to convey the usefulness and applicability of our PI generation method.
+Therefore, we conclude that by using our loss function $Loss_{DualAQD}$, we were able to produce higher-quality PIs in comparison to QD+, QD-Ens, and MC-Dropout-PI; that is, our method generated significantly narrower PIs while maintaining a nominal probability coverage without detriment to its target estimation accuracy.
+DualAQD was also shown to be more dynamic in the sense that it better reflects varying levels of uncertainty within the data.
+It is important to point out that we achieved better performance metrics than the competing algorithms using less computational complexity and fewer tunable hyperparameters.
 In the future, we plan to adapt our loss function for its use in Bayesian neural networks.